Starburst Galaxy

 • Connect privately

-Starburst Galaxy supports connection through private cloud provider AWS PrivateLink for Redshift catalogs.
+Starburst Galaxy supports secure connections through AWS PrivateLink for Redshift catalogs.

 Amazon Redshift on AWS #